MBA Organizational Effectiveness Major

 • No more than one credit unit of the following:

-• Global Modular Courses and Global Virtual Courses with significant content in organizational effectiveness, at the discretion of the department advisor.
+• Global Modular Courses with significant content in organizational effectiveness, at the discretion of the department advisor.

 Advisor: Sara Jane McCaffrey (for current Wharton Students only, Prospective students should contact the Admissions office)